-From insects explores the potential introduction of a new material into the design process that could be realised in the near future.
+'From Insects' explores the potential introduction of a new material into the design process that could be realised in the near future.
 Resources and manufacturing processes are more and more industrialised and have enabled mass consumerism.

-Marlene has made a collection of vessels from propolis using different glass techniques because the black propolis is similar to glass.
+Huissoud has made a collection of vessels from propolis using different glass techniques because black propolis is similar to glass.
 The vessel is one of the most common products from glass that we know as an industrial material.

 After many experiments, they succeeded in blowing the propolis using the same basic technique as with glass.
-The process is long because a kiln has to be specifically adapted for the propolis, since the melting point of the propolis (100°) is lower than the glass(1200°).
+The process is long because a kiln has to be specifically adapted for the propolis since the melting point of the propolis (100°) is lower than the glass(1200°).

 Pierre Huissoud (father)

 Accessible to visitors of the Future Materials Lab